The Narrow Path Women Walk in Leadership

 Author’s Note

-I write for women who lead in real organizations, not leadership poster organizations.
+I write for women who lead in real organizations, not the laminated-poster version of leadership.
 This piece is about the narrow path many women walk at work: leading with clarity while managing double standards around tone, authority, and accountability.
 It explores why leadership can feel heavier for women, and what changes when we stop treating that weight as a personal challenge instead of a structural one.

 A few months ago, I watched a familiar moment unfold in a meeting that was already running late.